Staten Island Peace Conference: Meeting

 John Adams did not believe that the conference would succeed.

-The house of Christopher Billop, on Staten Island, was selected to be the meeting place.
+Billop Manor, the Staten Island residence of Loyalist Christopher Billop, was chosen as the meeting place.
 It had been occupied by British troops for use as a barracks and was in filthy condition, but one room was cleaned and prepared for the meeting.
 The arrangements included one British officer to be left on the American side as a hostage during the meeting.
 The congressional delegation, rather than leaving him behind the American lines, invited him to accompany them.
 On arrival, the delegation was escorted past a line of Hessian soldiers and into the house, where, according to Adams, a repast of claret, ham, mutton, and tongue was served.

 The meeting lasted three hours, but the two sides were unable to find any common ground.
-The Americans insisted that any negotiations required the British recognition of their recently declared independence.
+The Americans insisted that any negotiations required the British recognition of the United States Declaration of Independence proclaimed on July 4.
 Lord Howe stated that he did not have the authority to meet that demand.
-When asked by Edward Rutledge whether he had the authority to repeal the Prohibitory Act, which authorized a naval blockade of the colonies, as had been claimed by Sullivan, Howe demurred and claimed that Sullivan was mistaken.
+When asked by Rutledge whether he had the authority to repeal the Prohibitory Act, which authorized a British naval blockade of the colonies, as had been claimed by Sullivan, Howe demurred and claimed that Sullivan was mistaken.
 Howe's authority included the ability to suspend its execution if the colonies agreed to make fixed contributions, instead of the taxes that Parliament had levied on them.
 None of that could be done unless the colonies first agreed to end hostilities.

 For most of the meeting, both sides were cordial.
-However, when Lord Howe expressed that he would feel America's loss "like the loss of a brother," Franklin informed him that "we will do our utmost endeavors to save your lordship that mortification."

-Lord Howe unhappily stated that he could not view the American delegates as anything but British subjects.
+However, when Howe expressed that he would feel America's loss "like the loss of a brother", Franklin informed him that "we will do our utmost endeavors to save your lordship that mortification."
+Howe unhappily stated that he could not view the American delegates as anything but British subjects.
 Adams replied, "Your lordship may consider me in what light you please,... except that of a British subject."
 Lord Howe then spoke past Adams to Franklin and Rutledge: "Mr. Adams appears to be a decided character."